 SwitchField |

+This field is only present in the CompactEncoding.
 The identifier for the field in the Union which is encoded as a JSON number.
 The valid values for this field follow the conventions defined in 5.2.8.
-If the SwitchField value is its DefaultValue of 0, then the SwitchField and the Value field are not present. |
+A Union with no field specified is encoded as an empty JSON object. |

-The value of the field encoded using the rules that apply to the data type. |
+The value of the field encoded using the rules that apply to the DataType.
+The name of field in the JSON object is the name of the field in the DataTypeDefinition.

 For example, instances of the union: